The first time he got in trouble, 7-year-old “Z” kicked his teacher — getting him into more trouble.

 Better yet, it’s working.
 According to a September 2014 report that the district submitted to the Office of Civil Rights at the U.S. Department of Education:

-• More than 88 percent of the teachers reported that restorative practices were very or somewhat helpful in managing difficult student behaviors in classroom.
+• More than 88 percent of the teachers reported that restorative practices were very or somewhat helpful in managing difficult student behaviors in their classrooms.

 • More than 47 percent reported that RJ helped reduce office referrals, and 53 percent said it helped reduce disciplinary referrals for African American students.

-• Suspensions have declined significantly — and most significantly for African American students suspended for disruption and/or willful defiance, a decrease of 40 percent.
+• Suspensions have declined significantly; most significantly for African American students suspended for disruption and/or willful defiance, a decrease of 40 percent.

 What’s going on at your school?

 Knowing this, here are a few good questions to ask the leaders at your child’s school: